fxbrartur/fxbrartur/README.md

 Software Developer at DWM Software

-Systems Integration Specialist at Namirial S.p.A.
+Systems Integration Consultant at Namirial S.p.A.

 TAM at Adjust GmbH